phocks/phocks.github.io/_posts/2018-08-09-a-much-needed-break-from-twitter.md

 I see now that this is not the case.
 For free speech to be preserved a platform must enforce a policy against hatred.

 Twitter has increasingly shown that it is unwilling to do this.
-I guess there's some catching up to do.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">INT.
 TWITTER.
 DAY.<br><br>ALEX JONES screams that school shootings are fake as the victims’ parents look on in horror.<br><br>Cut to: JACK glancing through his rule book.<br><br>JACK<br>Hmm.
 Not much I can do about this.<br><br>MOTHER<br>(crying)<br>Alex Jones is a cunt!<br><br>JACK<br>(aghast)<br>WHOA!
 YOU’RE BANNED, LADY!</p>&mdash; Chris McPhail (@ChrisMcPhaiI) <a href="https://twitter.com/ChrisMcPhaiI/status/1027093143974555648?ref_src=twsrc%5Etfw">August 8, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>